 After successfully passing your Transport Canada final boater exam, don't waste any time and immediately print your temporary bc boating license.
 Get ready to embark on a thrilling boating adventure in the beautiful waters of British Columbia or any other province in Canada!

 You may ask

-- Do I need a boat license to operate a boat with an electric motor in British Columbia?
+- Do I need a boat license to operate a boat with an electric motor?

 Yes.
 All boaters must have a Pleasure Craft Operator Card to operate any powered watercraft.
 This law applies to all boaters, there are no exemptions.
 "Powered watercraft" means a watercraft fitted with any size motor, even an electric trolling motor.